-Odds to win the NL Cy Young Award and AL Cy Young Award are available at online sportsbooks year-round, but the market is dynamic.
+Odds to win the NL Cy Young Award and AL Cy Young Award are available at online sportsbooks year-round, but the market is very dynamic.
 That means your Cy Young odds and possible rate of return change throughout the regular season.

 DraftKings Sportsbook: Cy Young Award odds can move quickly after a big performance (or stretch of performances) so having access to the sportsbook app, where you can get a bet down at your preferred odds instantaneously, is ideal.
 DraftKings’ Flash Bet is also top-of-the-line for making in-game bets and props.

 FanDuel Sportsbook: The FanDuel app is widely known for its parlay insurance, odds boosts, and highly competitive odds.
 Fast payouts are another asset with deposits and withdrawals easily made via app alone.